kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

    useradd -u 5678 -U kuma-dp
    ```

-3. Redirect all the relevant inbound, outbound and DNS traffic to the {{site.mesh_product_name}} data plane proxy.
+3. Redirect all the relevant inbound, outbound and DNS traffic to the {{site.mesh_product_name}} data plane proxy (if you're running any other services on that machine you need to adjust the comma separated lists of `--exclude-inbound-ports` and `--exclude-outbound-ports` accordingly).

    ```sh
    kumactl install transparent-proxy \